kevinsullivan/cs-dm/notes/_build/html/_sources/04-runnable-math.rst.txt

    factorial(n-1).\end{cases}

-To pronounce this mathematical definition in English, one would say that for any integer, $n$, such that $n$ is greater than or equal to zero, *factorial(n)* is one if *n* is zero and is otherwise *n* times *factorial(n-1)*.
+To pronounce this mathematical definition in English, one would say that for any integer, *n*, such that *n* is greater than or equal to zero, *factorial(n)* is one if *n* is zero and is otherwise *n* times *factorial(n-1)*.